 Introduction: This oversized clutch is stylishly crafted in Italy from smooth calf leather and uses intricate folding to create a voluminous, rounded silhouette that’s the perfect counterpart for any ensemble.

-Backstory: While many designers have made the move toward smaller, compact bags, Lee introduced an incredibly oversized clutch that has taken the fashion-loving world by storm with no logo, no shoulder strap.
-In a world of crossbody and saddlebags, to make a strapless bag that one must carry in their hands is as rebellious as it gets.
-And its obviously photographed well when the internet is such an important tool.
+Backstory: While many designers have made the move toward smaller, compact bags, Lee introduced an incredibly oversized clutch that has taken the fashion-loving world by storm with no logo and no shoulder strap.
+In a world of crossbody and saddlebags, to make a strapless bag that one must carry in their hand is as rebellious as it gets.
+And it photographed well when the internet is such an important tool.
 The Pouch was the fastest-selling item in Bottega Veneta's history and at the Fashion Awards in December 2019, the brand won every category it was nominated for.